polkadot-developers/substrate-developer-hub.github.io/docs/runtime/initializing-storage.md

   }
 }
 ```
-> A bug in the v1.0 branch, occasionally causes a compilation error when specifying the genesis config this way.
+> A bug in the v1.0 branch, occasionally causes a compilation error when specifying the genesis configuration this way.
 Adding an additional field will resolve it.
 >
 > `_genesis_phantom_data: Default::default(),`

 ## Calculate Multiple Values with `add-extra-genesis`

-A final option available to runtime developers is to manually add additional fields to the genesis config that are not associated with specific storage values.
+A final option available to runtime developers is to manually add additional fields to the genesis configuration that are not associated with specific storage values.
 This is useful when all of the initial storage values can be calculated, and they can be calculated from parameters configurable by the deployer.
 The subtlety here is that the deployer _does_ specify parameters, but those parameters are not, themselves, put into storage.
 Rather they are used to calculate the values that are put into storage.

 In our example game, the module author may want to allow the deployer to specify the smallest number of points worth considering, and calculate both the initial ante and minimum raise from those values.